cjyueh/NoodleLoveApp/README.md

 * BCrypt

 ## Contribute
-Fork/Clone this repo onto your own computer to contribute to this project.
+Fork and clone this repo onto your own computer.
+Create a branch to contribute to this project.

 ## Installation Instructions
 none